foundry-vtt-community/wiki.js/setup/hosting/macos-node.md

 ```
 npm install pm2@latest -g
 ```
+Ignore the `npm notice` lines that show when this is complete.

+# G. Launch Foundry

 # X. TL;DR
 <a id="X1" href="#X1">X1:</a> If you generally know what you're doing with the Terminal and file management on macOS, here's a no-guide list of the steps to take: